Student Spotlight: Rachel Hillebrand

 College of DuPage helped Hillebrand reach her goals.
 She especially liked the PTA program teaching staff and the small, close-knit classes of the Honors program.

-“The Honors program staff have been especially encouraging and effective in education,” she said.
+“The Honors program staff was especially encouraging and effective in education,” she said.
 “I really enjoyed the projects, papers and feedback, and I enjoyed experiencing COD’s first online honors course.

-“Thanks to the atmosphere and education at COD, I feel more confident and mature transferring to a four-year university.”
+“Thanks to the atmosphere and education at COD, I felt more confident and mature transferring to a four-year university.”

 Hillebrand earned an Associates of Applied Science in Physical Therapist Assistant and graduated with highest honors.
-She also received the Elmhurst College Transfer Scholarship, a full tuition award that goes to one COD student every year.
-She is pursuing a Bachelor of Health Science degree, after which she hopes to earn a Master of Public Health degree.
-Her goal is to specialize in health administration and work in the field of public health, perhaps internationally, in order to improve the health of her community.
+She also received the Elmhurst College Transfer Scholarship, a full tuition award, and initially wanted to pursue a Bachelor of Health Science degree.
+However, she decided to become a trauma nurse and transferred to the University of Illinois at Urbana-Champaign to study nursing.

 Her advice for students considering College of DuPage is simple: Do it!